jnietol/TaoQuick/README.md

     add_executable(MyApp ${someSource})
 endif()
 ```
-4. add import path in cpp
+3. Add an import path in cpp

-  Before load source qml, TaoQuick need add import path to QmlEngine and set imagePath to context.
+  Before loading source qmls, you need add an import path to QmlEngine and set imagePath to contexts.

-  if use QQuickView, TaoQuick can be use as flow:
+  if you use QQuickView, TaoQuick can be used as follows:

 ```C++
     view.engine()->addImportPath(TaoQuickImportPath);
     view.rootContext()->setContextProperty("taoQuickImportPath", TaoQuickImportPath);
 ```

-   if use QmlEngine, TaoQuick can be use as flow:
+   if you use QmlEngine, TaoQuick can be used as follows:

 ```C++
     engine.addImportPath(TaoQuickImportPath);